 Otherwise, the straight armbar is achievable from many BJJ positions, including the mount, side control, etc. Therefore, how to do the straight armbar from the full guard?

-The straight armbar from guard is likewise the regular guard armbar, except you’re going to attack the same-side arm, not the cross side.
-So, take a glance at the following steps to complete a straight armbar correctly from the full guard.
-Have fun!
+The straight armbar from the guard is likewise the regular guard armbar, except you will attack the same-side arm, not the cross side.

 - Reach the full guard position.